GravityKit/GravityView/readme.txt

 __Developer Updates:__

+* Added: `gravityview/search/sieve_choices` filter in Version 2.5 that enables only showing choices in the Search Bar that exist in entries ([learn more about this filter](https://docs.gravityview.co/article/701-show-choices-that-exist))
 * Fixed: `gravityview/edit_entry/user_can_edit_entry` and `gravityview/capabilities/allow_logged_out` were not reachable in Edit Entry and Delete Entry since Version 2.5
 * Modified: `gravityview_get_forms()` and `GVCommon::get_forms()` have new `$order_by` and `$order` parameters (Thanks, Rochelle!)